The beautifully maintained Ardgillan Castle is home to one of the best parks in Dublin.

 The Taylor family sold Ardgillan in 1962 to Herr Henrich Potts, who, after 20 years, sold it to Fingal County Council.
 Fás workers renovated the house, and the ground floor and basement are now open to the public.

 The Demesne is a haven for many animal and bird species, with the woods providing safety from surrounding farms.
-The Castle is open for guided tours, there’s a fantastic children’s
+The Castle is open for guided tours, and there’s a fantastic children’s play ground.

 Things to do at Ardgillan Castle